Explore this page to find useful and important information for incoming Sidney postgraduate students.

 Once you have arrived in Cambridge, you are advised to register with a local GP.
-Information and instructions about registering with a GP can be accessed on the Registering with a General Practitioner (GP) document and in the Health and Welfare section of the website.
+Information and instructions about registering with a GP can be accessed in the Registering with a General Practitioner (GP) document and in the Health and Wellbeing section of the website.

 - Disability disclosure

 Return the disability disclosure form to the Disability Resource Centre and send a copy to the College (if you do not have a disability or you have already disclosed your disability as part of your application there is no need to complete and return the form).

 At the Postgraduate Induction Meeting on Sunday 1st October you will be given a brief fire-safty talk by the Head Porter.
 Following this talk, you are asked to sign and return the Fire Safety Agreement to the Porters' Lodge.

 If you wish to park a bike in a Sidney-owned bike park or rack, you must first register your bike with the Porters.
 To do so, please fill out the Cycle Registration Form and bring it with your bike to the Porters' Lodge.